Friday 23 June 2023

 Genesis 3:1-5 English Standard Version

 Apple is not giving you forbidden fruit to eat with this headset.
 It's making sure you stay on your high-fructose diet.
 By blending anything that it can with the reality of the situation and a general crop of technological and theological ignorance.
-The church has a unique opportunity in the face of this new tech to be the kind of reality that Eve needed when a snake was near. one that rightly defines things by what God says they are not by what god's creations say they are.
+The church has a unique opportunity in the face of this new tech to be the kind of reality that Eve needed when a snake was near.
+One that rightly defines things by what God says they are not by what god's creations say they are.
 A real place where a multi-trillion dollar company that peddles overpriced addiction in white is noticeably absent.

 The church bell can't be censored by a moderator.